-Martha van DerWayne had the gift.
-The 7th daughter of a 7th daughter she–once turned 16 years old–could foretell the future.
-At 32, nightmares awoke her.
-They showed that her grandson would die along with his lovely wife, in a foul alley in a city grown so dark and twisted she could not recognize what the small town of Gotham had become.
+Martha Vanderwayne had the gift.
+The 7th daughter of a 7th daughter once she turned 16 years old, she could foretell the future.
+At 32, the nightmares awoke her.
+They showed that her grandson would die, along with his lovely wife… in a foul alley in a city grown so dark and twisted she could not recognize what the small town of Gotham had become.

-A young boy, her great-grandson survived to grow up scarred by the tragedy.
-Beyond that she could not see his fate.
-A flurry of wings near her window rattling the panes, the bats that populated the grounds of the estate leaving for their night hunt, had startled her from the dream.
+Their young boy, scarred by the tragedy, survived.
+Beyond that… she could not see his fate.
+A flurry of wings at the window rattled the panes.
+The bats that populated the grounds of the estate leaving for their night hunt, had startled her from the dream.

-😀 A little scene for Alpha & Beta based on this photo from Pictures in History.
+This was a little scene for Alpha & Beta based on a photo from Pictures in History.